Metabolic Renewal Review | Is "Hormone Type" Pseudoscience?

 We have never come across any clinical evidence that women burn significantly more fat than men at rest, nor would that make logical sense, given that obesity rates in developed countries are relatively similar between the sexes.

-Metabolic Renewal’s “Finding #3,” shown above, claims that the program burns 10x more fat while providing zero medical citations or proof.
+Metabolic Renewal’s “Finding #3,” shown below, claims that the program burns 10x more fat while providing zero medical citations or proof.

 Any exercise program can help individuals lose weight, but we do not believe that Metabolic Renewal is likely to be more effective than any other exercise program, given the apparent lack of research backing for the brand's claims.